 Passing Time is a place where I can write about the things that interest, challenge and move me.
 Anything from 20th century history, literature, film and music, to politics and human rights, the plight of refugees and asylum seekers, football or Dr Who.
 Alongside this blog, I am currently writing about the prospect of the next five years of Tory government, and the things that alarm me as I look ahead, on https://wevegotfiveyears.wordpress.com/.

 I grew up in West Africa, an experience which has been hugely influential on me, and which can be evidenced not only in my enthusiastic support for Ghana’s national football team (in contrast to my often despairing loyalty to Nottingham Forest), but also in my interest in postcolonial African history and, because I lived in Northern Nigeria during the bloody preamble to the Civil War, in genocide and xenophobia wherever they manifest themselves.

 I write here in a purely personal capacity.
-All views expressed are my own and do not represent my employer or any other organisation with which I am involved.
+All views expressed are my own.